backupbrew/switchbrew/Applet Manager services.md

 No input, returns two output s32s **width** and **height**.

 ### GetDefaultDisplayResolutionChangeEvent

 No input, returns an output Event handle with autoclear=true.

+### GetHdcpAuthenticationState

+No input, returns an output s32.

+### GetHdcpAuthenticationStateChangeEvent

+No input, returns an output Event handle with autoclear=true.